mrtayguney/snapremote-server/README.md

-PORT=[CLIENT_PORT]                 # Port the server runs on DEVICE_IP=[SNAPMAKER_DEVICE_IP]    # IP address of your Snapmaker DEVICE_PORT=8888                   # Default Snapmaker TCP port (do not change)
+PORT=[CLIENT_PORT]                 # Port the server runs on DEVICE_IP=[SNAPMAKER_DEVICE_IP]    # IP address of your Snapmaker DEVICE_PORT=8888                   # Default Snapmaker TCP port (do not change) WEBCAM_PATH="/dev/video0"     # If you have webcam connected to your server, you can enter the path of it to stream video
 ```

 Generate a secret at: [https://jwtsecret.com/generate](https://jwtsecret.com/generate)